confio/tgrade-contracts/contracts/tgrade-dso/README.md

 Proposals work using a snapshot of the voting members *at the time of creation*.
 This means a voting member may leave the DSO, but still be eligible to vote in some existing proposals.
 To make this more intuitive, we will say that any vote cast *before* the voting member left will remain valid, however, they will not be able to vote after this point.
-We have 3 ways to calculate this:

-1. prevent their vote, but their missing vote is counted in the required votes for quorum
-2. automatically cast an "abstain" vote on their behalf, lowering the quorum needed to vote for the remainder
+The way we tally the votes for such proposals is:

+> prevent any *Leaving Voter* from casting further votes.
+Reduce the total weight on any proposal where an
-3. prevent them from voting, and reduce the total weight on the proposal, so it was like they were never eligible
+> eligible voter left without voting on it, so it was like they were never eligible.

 Assume there are 10 voters and 50% quorum (5 votes) needed for passing.
 There is an open proposal with 2 yes votes and 1 no vote.
 2 voters leave without casting a vote.
-What happens in these 3 cases:

-1. We remain as 3 votes, 2 more are needed for quorum, but only 5 more votes are possible... this leads to an effective quorum of 5/8 or 67.5% for the remaining voters.
-2. This now becomes 5 votes (2 yes, 1 no, 2 abstain) and could pass at the end of the voting period with an effective quorum of 30%.
-On the other hand, the leaving voters could easily have done this themselves before leaving.
-3. We remain as 3 votes, but out of 8 total.
+In this case, we remain with 3 votes, but now out of 8 total.
 Only one more vote is needed to reach quorum (effective 50%) and if it were `yes` or `abstain` then the vote could pass.
+This is just like the leaving voters were not present when it started.
+Note that if one of the leaving voters cast a Yes vote right before leaving, we would remain with 4 votes (3 yes, 1 no) out of 9 total, and still not have quorum.

 ### Pending and Paid to Voter